 Crappie Fishing Tips, Tricks and Techniques

 - Artificial Bait That Works– Small jigs work the best, and we find that usually the 1/8 ounce jigs are the most consistently effective.
-We recommend both this Spinnerbait and this Minnow Bait.
+We recommend both Strike King’s Spinnerbait and Berkley’s Minnow Bait.

 - Use the Right Fishing Knot– If you’re fishing for crappie with a jig you should use a loop knot.
 This type of fishing knot will allow the jig to move more freely when casted.
 In addition, it provides crappie with a subtle movement that is very enticing when done vertically to the fish.